-If, for any reason, a person enrolls in an inappropriate level of coverage, TRS will adjust their coverage as provided in this guide.
+If, for any reason, a person enrolls in an inappropriate level of coverage, TRS will adjust their coverage to the appropriate level.

 Benefits for claims incurred after the effective adjustment date are payable in accordance with the revised plan provisions.
-A person has no vested rights to benefits based upon provisions of the plan in effect before the effective adjustment date.
+A person has no vested rights to benefits based on provisions of the plan in effect before the effective adjustment date.

-An increase in the level of benefits because of a change in the above amounts will not provide more benefits for covered medical expenses incurred before the date the change took effect.
+An increase in the level of benefits because of a change in these amounts will not provide more benefits for covered medical expenses incurred before the date the change took effect.